williamrosswhite/leap-event-technical/documents/Caching.md

 ##### Load Balancer
 - Azure Front Door for global load balancing and DDoS protection.
 	- Azure Front Door routes traffic to nearest backend based on latency and supports multiple routing prioritization methods
-	- Provides built in caching for static content, Azure DDoS protection, Health probes, and protection from things like SQL injection and cross-site scripting.
+	- Provides built-in caching for static content, Azure DDoS protection, Health probes, and protection from things like SQL injection and cross-site scripting.
-	- Routes around downed backends to keep service up
+	- Routes around downed backends to keep service up.
+  - Alternatively we could manually customize our own load balancing of resources in Azure to suit our needs.
 ##### Backend
 - Built with ASP.NET Core, hosted on Azure App Service.
 - Implements RESTful APIs for ticket purchasing, event management, and user authentication.